Free education: Countries

 In Guyana, free education is offered to all Guyanese and immigrants with Guyanese citizenship at all educational levels including nursery, primary, secondary and tertiary at the University of Guyana.

 In Iran, most prestigious universities are called governmental universities which offer free education for students who pass a very competitive entrance exam with high scores.
 Graduates from these universities are obliged to serve the country for as many years as they studied for their degree, in order to get their diploma.

+In the Republic of Ireland, the Constitution provides that the State shall provide for free primary education.
+Free post-primary education was introduced by a Department of Education circular dated 1 February 1967 and took effect from 1 September 1967.
+The European Commission's Eurydice profile for Ireland states that the introduction of free post-primary education led to a major increase in pupil participation.
+At higher education level, eligible first-time full-time undergraduate students may have tuition fees paid by the State under the Free Fees Initiative, but they are normally still liable for a separate student contribution charge.
+For the 2025/26 academic year, this charge was €2,500 per year.

 In Mali, free education implementation is a relatively recent phenomenon.
 Prior to the turn of the century, education was often too expensive for many families, leading to a high rate of illiteracy and educational inequity.
 The 1990s saw the beginning of reforms with several NGOs and international bodies lobbying and offering support for free and inclusive education.

 In Mauritius, the government provides free education to its citizens from pre-primary to tertiary levels.
 Since July 2005, the government also introduced free transport for all students.

 In New Zealand, the Labour government will introduce three years of free post-school study or training.
-From January 1, 2018, new students will have one year free for entering study or training.
+From 1 January 2018, new students will have one year free for entering study or training.
 From 2021, those starting tertiary education would get two years free, and from 2024 three years.
 The overall cost of the package is $6 billion.
 Labour has also pledged to increase student allowances by $50 a week, and to restore post-graduate students' eligibility for student allowances.